Transit-oriented development: Description

 Opponents of compact, or transit oriented development typically argue that Americans, and persons throughout the world, prefer low-density living, and that any policies that encourage compact development will result in substantial utility decreases and hence large social welfare costs.
 Proponents of compact development argue that there are large, often unmeasured benefits of compact development or that the American preference for low-density living is a misinterpretation made possible in part by substantial local government interference in the land market.

-TOD in cities
+In cities

 Many cities throughout the world are developing TOD policy.
 Toronto, Portland, Montreal, San Francisco, and Vancouver among many other cities have developed, and continue to write policies and strategic plans, which aim to reduce automobile dependency and increase the use of public transit.

 Latin America

 Curitiba, Brazil

 One of the earliest and most successful examples of TOD is Curitiba, Brazil.

 Curitiba was organized into transport corridors very early on in its history.
 Over the years, it has integrated its zoning laws and transportation planning to place high-density development adjacent to high-capacity transportation systems, particularly its BRT corridors.
 Since the failure of its first rather grandiose city plan due to lack of funding, Curitiba has focused on working with economical forms of infrastructure, so it has arranged unique adaptations, such as bus routes (inexpensive infrastructure) with routing systems, limited access and speeds similar to subway systems.
 The source of innovation in Curitiba has been a unique form of participatory city planning that emphasizes public education, discussion and agreement.